RashikIram/MultiTask-ML-Comparison-Car-Cancer-Wage-Credit/README.md

 # MultiTask-ML-Comparison-Car-Cancer-Wage-Credit
 Comparative analysis of classic machine learning algorithms—including KNN, Naive Bayes, SVM, and SVR—across binary classification, multi-class classification, and regression tasks using real-world datasets.

+This project presents a comprehensive evaluation of several classic machine learning algorithms—including ZeroR, OneR, K-Nearest Neighbors (KNN), Naive Bayes, Support Vector Machines (SVM), and Support Vector Regression (SVR)—across a variety of supervised learning tasks.
+We apply these models to four real-world datasets spanning domains such as car evaluation, brain cancer detection, wage prediction, and credit risk assessment.
+The study aims to compare model performance on binary classification, multi-class classification, and regression problems using metrics such as accuracy and mean squared error (MSE).
+Through this analysis, we explore the strengths and weaknesses of each algorithm in different settings, providing practical insights into model selection.